ohmae/mmupnp/README.md

 # mmupnp
 Universal Plug and Play (UPnP) ControlPoint library for Java.

 ## Feature
 - Pure Java implementation.
-- Suitable for both Java application and Android Apps
+- Available in both Java application and Android apps
-- Easy for use
+- Easy to use
 - High response

 ## Requirements
 - Java SE 7 or later

 ## Example of use
 - DMS Explorer - [Google Play](https://play.google.com/store/apps/details?id=net.mm2d.dmsexplorer)

 ## How to use